If you are new to Linux and you are confined to a terminal, you might wonder how to view a file in the command line.

 Bonus: Strings command

 Okay!
-I promised to show only the commands for viewing text file.
+I promised to show only the commands for viewing text files.
 And this one deals with both text and binary files.

-Some Linux users use Vim to view the text file but I think that’s overkill.
+Some Linux users use Vim to view the text file.
+Of course, you can easily move from the beginning to the end of the lines and edit the file but it's overkill for just reading a file.
 My favorite command to open a file in Linux is the less command.
 It leaves the screen clear and has several options that makes viewing text file a lot easier.

 Since you now know ways to view files, maybe you would be interested in knowing how to edit text files in Linux.
 Cut and Paste are two such commands that you can use for editing text in Linux terminal.
 You may also read about creating files in Linux command line.